sanjana70/VotingSystem/README.md

 First the user must start the voting process.
 Next the voting process commences and votes can be cast.
 Once voting is completed the user can end voting.
-The total votes can only be viewed after the voting rocess is entirely completed.
+The total votes can only be viewed after the voting process is entirely completed.
 Output generated is the total votes and total voters.

 Note: The proposal descisions are decided using smart contract in this system.